-The City provides sewer collection services for residences and commercial businesses over an area of approximately 1,414 acres with a population of approximately 15,040 residents.
-The City's collection and conveyance system is comprised of approximately 58 miles of pipelines: 57 miles of gravity pipelines, which vary in diameter from 4-inch to 18-inch, and one mile of force mains.
-Maintenance access to the sewers is provided by 904 manholes and a number of structures, such as clean outs and inspection holes.
-There are nine sewer lift stations located in the City's service area, seven of which are owned by the City, and two of which are owned by Monterey Regional Water Pollution Control Agency (MRWPCA).
+The City provides sewer collection services for residences and commercial businesses over an area of approximately 1,414 acres; this includes a population of approximately 15,040 residents.
+The City's collection and conveyance system includes approximately 58 miles of pipelines: 57 miles are gravity pipelines, which vary in diameter from 4-inch to 18-inch, and one mile contains force mains.
+Maintenance access to sewers is provided by 904 manholes and a number of structures such as clean outs and inspection holes.
+Nine sewer lift stations are located in the City's service area, seven are owned by the City, and two are owned by Monterey Regional Water Pollution Control Agency ("MRWPCA").
 MRWPCA operates and maintains all nine lift stations.
 Collected sewage is conveyed via an interceptor pipeline to MRWPCA's regional sewer treatment plant located north of the City of Marina.

 The City's sewer collection service is a self-sufficient enterprise fund.
-Revenues are generated from sewer rates, which fund the total cost of service on an annual basis.
+Revenues are generated from sewer rates, which fund the total cost of service and capital improvements on an annual basis.
+The City projects the July 1, 2015 cash balance in the sewer system capital replacement fund to be \$5,421,496.
+This is the starting point for the 10-year projections.

 In January 2013, the City engaged Wallace Group to prepare a comprehensive Sewer Master Plan.
-The scope of work includes: (i) updating the City's existing Sewer System Management Plan ("SSMP"), including a comprehensive review of the City's existing management plan, operations, and maintenance; (ii) updating the City's existing Sewer System Asset Management Plan as required by the State Water Resources Control Board, (iii) updating the sewer system condition assessment; (iv) updating the sewer system capital improvement program and rates; and (v) conducting the required environmental review of the SSMP.
-Wallace Group engaged David Taussig & Associates, Inc. (DTA) as part of this effort, to develop a long-range sewer system financial plan and rate study.
+The scope of work included: (i) updating the City's existing Sewer System Management Plan ("SSMP"), including a comprehensive review of the City's existing management plan, operations, and maintenance; (ii) updating the City's existing Sewer System Asset Management Plan as required by the State Water Resources Control Board, (iii) updating the sewer system condition assessment; (iv) updating the sewer system capital improvement program and rates;

+and (v) conducting the required environmental review of the SSMP.
+Wallace Group engaged David Taussig & Associates, Inc. ("DTA") as part of this effort, to develop a long-range sewer system financial plan and rate study.